What is the RTIS?

 The investigation journey

 We have provided a problem assistant diagnostic tool and help guides to help you diagnose your television or radio problem.
-From our experience, most cases of suspected interference are actually due to a reception problem.
+From our experience, most cases of suspected interference are due to a reception problem.

 The problem assistant tool will guide you through a diagnostic journey.
 You will be asked to complete the various steps to eliminate sources of local interference and to check your receiving equipment is working correctly.
 If the problem is determined to be a potential interference issue, you will be automatically referred to the RTIS for further investigation.